Skycocoo/Checker-Game/README.md

 > solution: change the structure of Move: mark as dead instead of setting the index directly to -1 -1 (so in reset we could compare the original indices)

 > if the two captured checkers have same location? -> its fine? what about the index (they should keep the same index?)

+Iterative Deepening Search: need too much space; need to save previous calculation (or change a method to match 15 sec req)